 It is a very popular solution: according to its data, Shopify is used by more than a million businesses.

-It is also the main competitor of WooCommerce, on the million ecommerce sites that receive the most traffic.
-Shopify would be used on 20% of them, against 28% for WooCommerce.
+It is also the main competitor of WooCommerce on the million e-commerce sites that receive the most traffic.
+Shopify is used on 25% of these sites, compared to 14% for WooCommerce.

 What are the advantages of Shopify?

-• 24/7 support via email, chat or phone if you subscribe to one of the paid plans.
+- 24/7 support by chat, if you subscribe to one of the paid plans.

 How much does Shopify cost?